 GENERAL SUBMISSION GUIDELINES

 Submissions are accepted during our reading periods.
-We are currently open for submissions.
+We are currently closed for submissions.

 Rathalla Review strives to publish the finest fiction, creative non-fiction, poetry, and art.
 Our aim is to find work that is vulnerable and honest, personal yet universal, and sharply written.
 We accept submissions during our reading periods, which are August 15th through October 15th for the fall online issue and January 1st through March 15th for the spring online issue.
 Rathalla Review has first North American publication rights for one year, after which the rights revert back to the author.
 Subsequent republication only happens with the permission of the author.